wireapp/echo-bot/README.md

  ```

 ## Storage
  Crypto sessions can be stored locally on HDD or in DB.
-Current example uses Redis DB as a storage.
-Redis server is needed to run this example.
+Current example uses Postgres DB as the storage.
+ Postgres server is needed to run this example.
- In case you want to use your file system as storage set the `db` section in `echo.yaml` as:
+ In case you want to use your file system as storage set the `database` section in `echo.yaml` as:

  ```
  # To use file system as storage use these settings
- db:
+ database:
-   driver: fs
+   driverClass: fs
    url: "file:///var/echo/data"
  ```